andrex-naranjas/boosting/README.md

 Everytime you want to use dash, activate the dash environment.

-## Install Dash on Win 10 using coda:
+## Install Dash on Win 10 using conda:

 Open the conda command prompt, create and activate a virtual environment and install dash using **$ pip install dash==1.11.0** Again, everytime you want to use dash, activate the dash environment.